nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all contacts : `list`

-Shows a list of all contacts, based on their role as suppliers, buyers, or delivery services.
+Shows a list of all contacts, based on their role as suppliers, buyers, deliverer, order or pet.

-Format: `list buyers`, `list suppliers`, `list delivery`
+Format: `list LIST_PARAMETER`

 ### Editing a person : `edit`